Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 - The research team add a workflow to REMS - this could range from an auto-approved click through where users can agree to license terms, through to detailed (manual) checking of their credentials.

-The next slide shows the interactions involved in accessing data once a user has been granted the license license.
+The next slide shows the interactions involved in accessing data once a user has been granted the license.

 </section>